Celpear/web3Lotto/README.md

 ```bash
 yarn dev
 ```
-This will start a development server, and you can access the application in your web browser at `http://localhost:3000`.
+This will start a development server, and you can access the application in your web browser if you choose a web browser as target.

 ## Building